PureStake/algosigner/README.md

 #### Q: Are there are any more releases planned?

-A: There are no more planned releases to the Chrome Store.
-There is final code only release (1.11.0) in the Github repository with the last developed features.
+A: The Chrome Store listing is unpublished.
+There is a final code only release (1.11.0) in the Github repository with the last developed features.

 #### Q: Is the code Manifest v3 ready?

-A: No. There will be a branch containing all the changes towards supporting v3, but it should not be considered tested or production ready.
+A: No. There will be a [branch](https://github.com/PureStake/algosigner/tree/manifest-version3) containing all the changes towards supporting v3, but it should not be considered tested or production ready.

 ## 1.11.0 Final Code Release